devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step3.md

 `syntax: ls <options> <Path>`

 Note that `ls` command works without an input i.e both the options and path are optional.
-It works
+It works with or without them.

 `ls -lt /opt`{{execute}}